aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 8. Delegate security administration for AWS Security Services GuardDuty, Security Hub, Inspector, Firewall Manager, IAM Access Analyzer and Detective.
 Use the CloudFormation script "lz-delegate-native-security-services.yaml", use StackName "lz-delegate-security-services".
 Set the AdminAccountId parameter to the AWS Control Tower audit account.
 9. Configure AWS Organization Service Control Policies (SCPs) with baseline, data-protection guardrails and approved services guardrails.
 Specify the target OUs to attach the SCPs to.
 Use the CloudFormation scripts "lz-scp-baseline-guardrail.json", "lz-scp-data-guardrail.json", and "lz-scp-approved-services.json". use StackName "lz-scp-baseline-guardrails", "lz-scp-data-protection-guardrails", "lz-scp-approved-services" respectively.
 10. Configure AWS Organization Resource Control Policies (RCPs).
 Ensure that Resource Control Policies is enabled at AWS Organization in management account before deploying RCPs.
 Use the CloudFormation script "lz-organization-rcp-guardrails.json", use StackName "lz-rcp-baseline-guardrails".
+11. Enforce new AWS account security baseline for each member account in each home region.
+Use the CloudFormation script "lz-new-account-ec2-baseline.yaml", use StackName "lz-account-baseline"
+    - Enforce EBS Default Encryption with KMS-Customer Managed Key
+    - Enforce Block Public Access for EBS snapshots
+    - Enforce IMDS defaults as mandatory
+    - TODO: Set alternate security contact information
+12. Enforce S3 Block Public Access at account level.
+Use the CloudFormation script "lz-s3-bpa.yaml", use StackName "lz-s3-bpa".
-11. Login to new network account to run CloudFormation script "central-network-account.json".
+13. Login to new network account to run CloudFormation script "central-network-account.json".
 Name the new CloudFormation Stack name it as "central-network"

 ## Post CloudFormation deployment configuration